 INTRODUCING STC’S WHARF RENEWAL PROJECT

-Since it opened in 1984, visiting Sydney Theatre Company at The Wharf has been a unique Sydney experience.
-Over that time, the Company has grown exponentially.
+Since The Wharf opened in 1984, visiting Sydney Theatre Company has been a unique Sydney experience.
+Over that time, the Company has grown, times have changed, and facilities at The Wharf are bearing 30 years of wear and tear.
 Our needs and the needs of our audiences have evolved.
-It’s time for us to make some much-needed improvements to the audience facilities and theatre-making spaces here on Pier 4/5.

-This page outlines our plans and what we hope to achieve.
+This page outlines our plans and what we hope to achieve, and will be updated regularly.

 A unique heritage to be preserved